310mc/https-310mc.github.io-tl/source/_posts/feature_scout/true_to_myself_taking_a_step_forward.md

 {% bubble Midori sightired %}
 …And he’s gone.
 We don’t even know if they’re in the dorms…

 Wasn’t this supposed to be an operation to blow away my worries?
-I can’t believe he’d just leave me here… I’m so depressed…
+I can’t believe he’d just leave me here… This is so depressing…

 Ah, no. I’m just talking to myself; you don’t have to worry, Auntie.
 {% endbubble %}